How to Implement a Jira Migration (a 2024 Step-by-Step Guide)

 Less friction.

-When migrating Jira to a new server, running a Live Migration removes nearly all of the problems and friction that you might face.
+Running a Live Migration removes nearly all of the problems and friction that might occur when migrating Jira to a new server.

 With a Big Bang migration, some degree of dissatisfaction is almost inevitable.